derele/NamibiaNanopore/README.md

 # Analysis of Nanopore amplicon sequencing data generated during the GRK2046 field trip in Namibia

+You might want to skip the bioinformatics section, which is mostly for Marly, helping her to implement similar analyses for other MinIon data but also might later - in less detail - appear in methods parts.

+Project specific sections are:
+[Grace](##Grace's project: detecting (small strongyle) nematodes in crude Zebra feces)

 ## Bioinformatic analysis and taxonomic annotation
-(You might want to skipt to the project specific result sections below; this section is mostly for Marly, helping her to implement similar analyses for other MinIon data but also might later - in less detail - appear in methods parts)

 We first ran guppy barcoder to assign the sequences to sample-specific barcodes.